ShaunCurtis/Blazr.Weather/Documents/Monads.md

 public static bool TryParse(string? s, IFormatProvider? provider, out int result);
 ```

-It sprouts results in all directions!
+It spouts results in all directions!

 Here's a classicaly coded console app using it: